What is CRO?

 What is a good conversion rate for a law firm website?

-A good conversion rate for law firm websites typically ranges from 2 to 5 percent, depending on the practice area, location, and competition.
-Personal injury and family law firms often see higher conversion rates, while corporate law firms may see lower rates.
-The goal is to continuously improve your baseline rate through CRO testing and optimisation.
+A good conversion rate for law firms typically ranges from 3 to 5 percent, though this varies by practice area and target market.
+Personal injury and family law firms often see higher conversion rates than complex commercial practices.
+The key is to measure your current rate and work to improve it incrementally through CRO testing.

 Have Questions About CRO?